Best Home Projectors Under $1,000 (2026): 10 Compared (7 Sources)

 Best 4K Gaming: Optoma UHD38X (~$989) — Check price

-The Optoma UHD38X matches the PX701-4K’s 4.2 ms input lag at 1080p/240 Hz but adds 4,000 ANSI lumens — making it the brightest 4K projector under $1,000.
-At 4K/60 Hz the input lag is 16 ms, which is excellent for console gaming on PS5 and Xbox Series X. HDR10 and HLG support is included.
-The 1.3x zoom and vertical keystone provide flexible placement.
-At ~$989 it sits near the top of the budget, but for gamers who want both 4K resolution and the highest brightness in the category, nothing else under $1,000 matches it. [src1, src2, src5]
+The Optoma UHD38X remains the brightest 4K projector under $1,000 at 4,000 ANSI lumens, and its 4.2 ms input lag at 1080p/240 Hz is unmatched at this price.
+At 4K/60 Hz the input lag is 16 ms — excellent for console gaming on PS5 and Xbox Series X. HDR10 and HLG support is included, the 1.3x zoom and vertical keystone provide flexible placement, and the lamp-based design keeps the price competitive.
+For gamers who want both 4K resolution and the highest brightness in the category, it is still the clear choice. [src1, src2, src5]

-The Optoma HZ40HDR brings laser technology under $1,000 with a DuraCore laser light source rated at 30,000 hours — meaning no lamp replacements for roughly a decade of typical use.
-At 4,000 ANSI lumens, it ties with the UHD38X as the brightest projector on this list, making it excellent for living rooms and spaces with ambient light.
+The Optoma HZ40HDR brings DuraCore laser technology under $1,000 with a light source rated at 30,000 hours — meaning no lamp replacements for roughly a decade of typical use.
+At 4,000 ANSI lumens, it ties with the Optoma UHD38X and Epson HC980 as the brightest projector on this list, making it excellent for living rooms with significant ambient light.
 Native resolution is 1080p with 4K HDR input support.
 The 120 Hz refresh rate and 8.6 ms input lag serve gamers well.
-The compact 3 kg design is notably smaller than most lamp-based alternatives. [src1, src3, src7]
+Its price has dropped to ~$899 since late 2025, sharpening its value vs the GP520 for buyers who prioritize brightness over 4K. [src1, src3]

 Best Budget: Optoma HD146X (~$499) — Check price

-At around $499, the Optoma HD146X is the most affordable quality home theater projector on this list.
+At around $499, the Optoma HD146X remains the most affordable quality home theater projector in this category.
 The 3,600 ANSI lumens and 25,000:1 contrast ratio deliver a bright, sharp 1080p image that punches well above its price point.
 Enhanced Gaming Mode brings input lag down to 16 ms, serviceable for casual gaming.
-The DLP chip produces a sharp image with good contrast, though rainbow-sensitive viewers may notice artifacts in high-contrast scenes.
-Dual HDMI inputs and a 15,000-hour lamp life in eco mode round out the value proposition. [src1, src3, src6]
+Dual HDMI inputs and a 15,000-hour lamp life in eco mode round out the value proposition.
+For buyers setting up a first home theater on a tight budget, this is the entry point. [src1, src3, src6]

 Decision Logic